fluff4me/fluff4.me/CONTRIBUTING.md

 ```
 3. Run `npm ci` to grab initial copies of dependencies, which allows our custom tasks to work.
 4. Run `npm run ci:dev` to *fully* install dependencies and set up the project.
-You'll need to do this again whenever it's been a bit since your last contribution that you run this again, because this also makes sure you're using the latest version of our lint configuration.
+You'll need to run this again whenever dependencies are updated (which is pretty common, I update chirilang a lot.)
 5. Have eslint enabled in your editor.
 If you're using VSCode, you can use the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
 6. Run `npm run watch` to start the development server in watch mode.
 You can also separately, manually run `npm run build` and `npm run serve` if you like.
 This won't be watched for file changes.